jchanlau/bike-sharing/Literature/Readme.md

-Academic studies on bike sharing and other mobility means.
+Academic studies on bike sharing and other mobility systems.

 #### Surveys